RIVENDELL: GANDALF

 The forest is personified which suggests a person,—here Gandalf.
 Gandalf is frowning in the cliff face (wall) image (frown: ““contract the brows as an expression of displeasure”“).
 His hat surely slopes up and up.
 Consisting of trees and vegetation it overhangs the cliff-face, shading (making dark), concealing as Odin the concealer, Gandalf’s face like his hat.
 Indeed “dark” like the “dark-sayings” of Odin-Gandalf-Tolkien, the riddler.
 Gandalf’s eyebrows can be linked to the “brow” of the hill they form via Thomas the Rhymer, the “ferny brae”, which Tolkien quotes in OFS.
 “Brae”: ““steep slope,” […] “the side of a hill,” […] Old English bræw “eyelid,” German Braue “eyebrow” […] cf. OE. eaghill ‘eye-hill’=eyebrow“.
 We’re told “the bonny road That winds about yon fernie brae?
 That is the road to fair Elfland” (29).
 They meet the Elvenking in Mirkwood which links the hat to this description of Mirkwood.
 Both “gnarl” and “wind” give “twist”.

 It’s well accepted that Gandalf represents Tolkien.
 Tolkien told Resnick that his works and his interaction with researchers of it, was a game and he held the key.
 There are a few references to Odin in the cited list relating to him holding keys, in positive and negative senses: “Fetter Loosener”, “Fetterer”, “God of Prisoners”.
-Just before they enter Mirkwood Gandalf goes to the attack on Dol Guldur.
+Just before the company enter Mirkwood Gandalf goes to the attack on Dol Guldur.
 As a result the company are imprisoned in the Elvenking’s dungeons.
 However, ninety years previously Gandalf freed the map and key to Erebor from Thrain imprisoned in Dol Guldur.
 In this we can see both senses.
 Gandalf is named “Láthspell” by Gríma in the Golden Hall passage in which he frees Théoden from bondage and puts Gríma in bondage, before casting him out.
 The element “lath” relates to “loathly” but also “lattice”.
 Tolkien leaves us a hint to Gandalf’s nature and identity on the floor of the entrance to the Meduseld in “branching runes and strange devices intertwined beneath their feet” (LotR 3.VI.512).
 This invokes the “knotwork” of Anglo-Saxon art and hints at the branches of Mirkwood’s trees.